EPCCed/eidf-docs/docs/services/jhub/quickstart.md

 ![JupyterHub Login Page](../../images/access/jupyterhub-select-server.png)

 Select the environment that you would like to use for your notebooks and press "Start".
-Now your notebook container will be started.
+Now your notebook container will be launched.
 This may take a little while.

 ![JupyterHub Login Page](../../images/access/jupyterhub-startup.png)